lutzb/holidays/README.md

 # Holidays ascii art for bash

 These scripts will output art for each holiday(eventually) in your terminal window every time it loads.
+Currently, it will switch art based on system date month.
+More art to be added for future momnths.

 To use, clone the repo somewhere, add `{location of directory}/holidays/holiday.sh` to the top of your `.bashrc`.